FrancescoMariottini/residential-real-estate-analysis/README.md

 # Cleaning, preliminary analysis and interpretation of residential real estate sales in Belgium (What)
-The real estate company "ImmoEliza" wants to create a machine learning model to predict prices on Belgium's sales.
+The real estate company "ImmoEliza" wanted to create a machine learning model to predict prices on Belgium's sales.
-A complete analysis and interpretation of the dataset need to be provided.
+A complete analysis and interpretation of the dataset was provided.

 # The Mission (Why)
 - Be able to use pandas